 - If for some reason, the fire should get out of control, call 911 immediately.
 Use the utmost caution to prevent injury to yourself or family members or any damage by fire to your home.

 - April is usually the worst month for brush fires.
 When the snow pack recedes, before new growth emerges, last year's dead grass, leaves and wood are dangerous tinder.
-Winds also tend to be stronger and more unpredictable during April.
+Winds also tend to be stronger and more unpredictable in April.

 - Open burning releases large amounts of carbon dioxide, other gases, and solid substances directly into the air, which can contribute to respiratory problems.
 Disposal of natural materials is never as good for the environment as using them again in a different form.
 Tree limbs, brush and other forestry debris can be chipped or composted into landscaping material.